ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-date-reject title="Example Rejection of Request Date Field"}

-Disagreements about time are unlikely if both client and Oblivious Gateway
+Disagreements about time are unlikely if both client and oblivious gateway
-Resource have a good source of time; see {{?NTP=RFC5905}}.
+resource have a good source of time; see {{?NTP=RFC5905}}.
 However, clock
 differences are known to be commonplace; see Section 7.1 of
 {{?CLOCKSKEW=DOI.10.1145/3133956.3134007}}.